 What a place for kids to grow up!
 Malta - a beautiful, historical island, set in the Mediterranean sea.
 You couldn’t ask for a better childhood!

 While we lived on this gorgeous island, we children went to school, of course.
 Katrina and I attended the Royal Naval School (Service Children's School) Tal-Handaq, whilst Philippa went to one of the three British primary schools on the island.
 These schools were mainly for the education of British military children up to the age of 18, but they were also attended by the children of those who worked on the oil rigs or of the many teachers within the military education system or civilians attached to the military and who were based on Malta.
-Tal-Handaq (pronounced 'Tal Handak' or, more properly, 'Tal Handa') was a former British military camp and was located in the village of Qormi (pronounced 'Ormi'), situated not far from RAF Luqa (pronounced 'Loo-a', where Philippa's school was situated.
+Tal-Handaq (pronounced 'Tal Handak' or, more properly, 'Tal Handa') was a former British military camp and was located in the village of Qormi (pronounced 'Ormi'), situated not far from RAF Luqa (pronounced 'Loo-a'), which is where Philippa's school was situated.

 School uniform was an absolute must - one had to wear it - school rules ruled, eh? ;-) We had two different school uniforms: summer and winter.
 The summer uniform for girls was simply a beige gingham checked dress, with white socks and sandals.
-The lads wore an khaki/olive green shirt and matching shorts, with beige socks and sandals.
+The lads wore a khaki/olive green shirt and matching shorts, with beige socks and sandals.
 The uniforms could be worn with a school-issue belt in the colour of your school house.

 In the winter, the girls' school uniform consisted of white blouse, navy blue skirt (or pinafore dress), navy blue cardigan and white socks.
 Boys wore long black trousers, white shirt, grey jumper.
 We all had to wear a tie as well, but we had a choice of two.
-We could wear the silk tie, which was navy blue with red and white stripes (indicating we were students at a British military school on the island), or we could wear a hessian-type tie of the colour of our school house.
-I had both types of tie and would wear whichever came to hand first when getting ready for school.
+We could wear the silk tie, which was navy blue with red and white stripes (the colours indicating we were students at a British military school on the island), or we could wear a hessian-type tie of the colour of our school house.
+I had both types of tie and would wear whichever came to hand first when I was getting ready for school.

-At Tal-Handaq, the houses when we were there were: Tedder (Red); Alanbrooke (blue) and Cunningham (green).
+At Tal-Handaq, the school houses when we were there were: Tedder (Red); Alanbrooke (blue) and Cunningham (green).
 Katrina was in Tedder house and I was in Alanbrooke.
 The houses at Luqa Primary School had different names; Pip was in Cheshire, which was red.

 As for hobbies, sport was of course big on the island and swimming was our thing, so we were often to be found down at Valletta pitch or St Julian's pitch (a pitch being a swimming pool that is actually built in the sea), or at the Mellieha Bay Hotel, which had a heated swimming pool and was our winter training location.